-Acupuncture has gained attention in Calgary as a complementary therapy for relief of menopause symptoms such as hot flashes, night sweats, mood swings, and sleep problems.
-Rooted in traditional Chinese medicine, acupuncture involves placing fine needles into specific points on the body to restore balance and promote natural healing.
-In Calgary, many women are turning to acupuncture to help regulate hormonal activity and reduce the severity and frequency of symptoms such as hot flashes, while also improving mood and sleep quality.
-Although more scientific research is needed to fully understand its mechanisms, numerous individuals report meaningful relief when adding acupuncture into their menopause management plan.
+Acupuncture has gained attention in Calgary as a complementary therapy for relief of menopause symptoms.
+These symptoms can include hot flashes, night sweats, mood swings, and sleep problems.
+Acupuncture is rooted in traditional Chinese medicine.
+It involves placing fine needles into specific points on the body.
+This practice aims to restore balance and promote natural healing.
+In Calgary, many women are turning to acupuncture to help regulate hormonal activity and ease menopause-related symptoms, such as hot flashes, mood changes, and sleep disturbances.
+While more scientific research is needed to fully understand how it works, many people report noticeable relief when incorporating acupuncture into their menopause care plan.

 Menopause is a natural biological process marking the end of a woman’s reproductive years.
 It typically occurs between the ages of 45 and 55, with the average age being around 51.
 A woman has officially reached menopause when she has not had a period for 12 continuous months.